ned14/nedmalloc/Readme.txt

 possible only with a great deal of patience, intuition and skill, here is a checklist for things to do before reporting a bug in nedmalloc:

-1. Make SURE you try nedmalloc from SVN HEAD.
-For around six months of 2007 I kept getting the same report of a bug long fixed in SVN HEAD.
+1. Make SURE you try nedmalloc from GIT HEAD.
+For around six months of 2007 I kept getting the same report of a bug long fixed in GIT HEAD.

 2. Make use of nedmalloc's internal debug routines.
 Try turning on full sanity checks by #define FULLSANITYCHECKS 1.
 Also make use of all the assertion checking